Skip to Content

 Routers

-Blue nodes represent virtual routers (Elster OS VMs configured as routers).
+Blue nodes represent virtual routers or network-service VMs.

 Interaction